KILTprotocol/docs/docs/concepts/05_credentials/03_claiming.md

 In KILT, claims are based on claim types (CTypes).
 Given a CType, a Claimer only needs to create a claim with the properties specified in the CType schema.
-The resulting claim contains a reference to the CType by its hash and includes the identity of the claim subject (identified by the `owner` property).
+The resulting claim contains a reference to the CType by its hash and includes the identity of the claim subject (identified by the `owner` property, which has the value of a KILT DID).

 <CodeBlock className="language-json" title="Claim example">
   {Claim}